openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>Network requests to the Zowe App Server must never be done without the use of the URI Broker</td>
+   <td>Network requests to the Zowe App Server must never be done without the use of the URI Broker.
+This ensures compatibility with future versions of Zowe if URLs change.</td>
  </tr>
   <tr>
    <th style="background-color:#555555">11</th>